 Agencies are judged on their ability to address the needs of those they serve through the collective energies of community members, staff members and elected officials.
 BREC joins three other finalists in their class that will compete for grand honors this year.

-“While this award recognizes the service BREC provided to the community in 2019, I am incredibly proud to receive this honor at a time when residents have needed us most, both at our parks and in their homes, during the COVID-19 pandemic which has forced our agency to quickly change our service model,” said BREC Superintendent Corey K. Wilson.
-“We know that parks are perfectly situated to address the underlying health conditions that have caused the COVID-19 virus to hit Louisiana so hard, and we will continue working to provide residents and visitors great places to reap the physical and mental benefits that parks provide,” said Wilson.
+“This award recognizes the service BREC provided to the community over the past three years and I am incredibly proud to receive this honor at a time when residents have needed us the most, both at our parks and in their homes, during the COVID-19 pandemic which forced our agency to quickly change our service model multiple times since it began in 2020,” said BREC Superintendent Corey K. Wilson.
+“We know that parks are perfectly situated to address the underlying health conditions that caused the COVID-19 virus to hit Louisiana so hard and will continue working to provide residents and visitors great places to reap the physical and mental benefits that parks provide while navigating significant challenges created as a consequence of the pandemic,” said Wilson.

 A panel of five park and recreation professionals will review and judge all application materials.
 Judges are chosen for their considerable experience and knowledge in parks and recreation on both the local and national levels.

-This year’s finalists will compete for Grand Plaque Award honors this summer, and the six Grand Plaque recipients will be announced during the 2020 NRPA Conference, which will be held virtually in October.
-The presentation of both the Finalist and Grand Plaque recipients is being finalized and details will be forthcoming on the virtual conference website.
+This year’s finalists will compete for Grand Plaque Award honors this summer, and the six Grand Plaque recipients will be announced during the 2022 NRPA Conference, which will be held in Phoenix, Arizona.
+The presentation of both the Finalist and Grand Plaque recipients is being finalized and details will be forthcoming on the conference website.